davidbuch/usa_covid_data/README.md

 # U.S.A.
-Covid-19 Data: Clean, Easy-to-use Data from the 50 States (Updated Weekly on Sundays)
+Covid-19 Data: Clean, easy-to-use data from the 50 states (Updated Weekly on Sundays)

 A number of sources across the internet provide regularly-updated counts of COVID-19 cases (positive tests) and deaths reported within each of the 50 U.S. States.
 However, despite the significant public interest in these data, they often contain clear systematic and/or idiosyncratic reporting errors.
 In addition, I find that the long panel-data format typically provided can be cumbersome to work with.